-Happy Halloween!
-We’ve spent the last 2 weeks focusing on our Halloween toddler theme.
+Overview: We’ve spent the last 2 weeks focusing on our Halloween toddler theme.
 We learned all about spiders, pumpkins, and Halloween.
-We didn’t do anything scary, since Sicily is only 21 months old, but we did do a lot of fun learning activities for toddlers.

 There was a lot of other stuff going on this week.
 We had trees taken down, and Sicily had a hard time sleeping all week.
 With so much going on, our Tot School days were more relaxed this week, so we didn’t get as much done as we usually do.
 The Toddler Experience Curriculum has so much more to offer for Halloween, and I’m kind of sad we didn’t get to all of it.